 No one can predict the future of the Jewish people.
 But many jump to the conclusion that intermarriage is the downfall of the Jewish people, and the intermarried rabbi will be the catalyst.

 I am not a rabbi due to the denominational catch-22.
-I applied to rabbinical school last year.
+I applied to rabbinical school in 2012.
 Upon the discovery that my husband, a self-identified Karaite would be unable to convert formally to Karaite Judaism unless I converted as well, I revealed this to the school, and as a result, I had to withdraw my application.

 I will not force my husband to convert to Reform Judaism just so that I can go to rabbinical school.
 It would be just as invalid if he forced me to undergo the Karaite conversion process so that he could become formally a Karaite.
 The “intermarriage” of a Karaite and a Rabbinate is not the problem, as both are valid streams of Judaism.
 My husband and I have found harmony and compromise despite the variations in practice and apparent contradiction.